Karen Longaric

-Karen Longaric Rodríguez (born 1957) is a Bolivian lawyer, professor, columnist and politician who served as the Foreign Minister of Bolivia during the interim administration of Jeanine Áñez.
+Karen Longaric Rodríguez is a Bolivian lawyer, professor, columnist and politician who served as the Foreign Minister of Bolivia during the interim administration of Jeanine Áñez.

 She held positions in the Bolivian Ministry of Foreign Affairs as Director of International Organizations and as Director of Legal Affairs and International Treaties.

 Biography

-Longaric was born in Sucre in 1957.
+Karen Longaric Rodríguez was born in Sucre.
 She is a graduate in law of the Higher University of San Andrés (UMSA) in La Paz and has a doctorate in international law and legal studies from the University of Havana.
 She is a veteran of foreign relations, having worked for in the foreign ministry since 1980.

 Prior to her current position, she has twice held positions in the Foreign Ministry of Bolivia, first as Director of International Organizations and then as Director of Legal Affairs and International Treaties.

-In July 2020 she announced that she had tested positive for COVID-19 and had to self-isolate at home.
+In July 2020, she announced that she had tested positive for COVID-19 and had to self-isolate at home.